Glitchfiend/BiomesOPlenty/.github/ISSUE_TEMPLATE/1-13-2-standalone-crash.md

 ---
 name: 1.13.2 Standalone Crash
-about: For crashes that occur with only Biomes O' Plenty for 1.13.2.
+about: For crashes that occur with Biomes O' Plenty for 1.13.2.
+We do not support older versions!
 title: ''
 labels: 1.13.2, crash
 assignees: ''